How Asimov was right and wrong about social prediction

 As a result of its development in terms of physics, Asimov’s psychohistory ends up with several physics-inspired characteristics that have and have not borne out in the mathematical social science of today.

-• In the stories, psychohistory works best over larger populations, with the accuracy of its predictions decaying quickly for smaller groups.
+• In the stories, psychohistory works best over larger populations, with the accuracy of its predictions decaying quickly for individuals and small groups.

 • Psychohistory also fails when populations know what is being predicted for them, because they can adapt.